-Houses can be an expensive investment.
+Houses can be expensive investments.
 Because of this, they’re generally funded by large mortgages with terms as long as 30 years.
-In the beginning, lenders would give a loan to those looking to buy a home and hold onto the loans until they were paid off.
+Traditionally, in the beginning stages of the home buying process, lenders would give a loan to those looking to buy a home and hold onto the loans until they were paid off.
 This led to a couple of problems.
-For starters, terms back then tended to be much shorter, around 5 years.
+For starters, terms used to be much shorter, around 5 years.
 This led to higher monthly payments, which presented a higher hurdle even if you could afford a down payment that needed to be as high as 50% at times.

 What Are Mortgage-Backed Securities?

 Mortgage-backed securities are a type of investment backed by a homeowner’s monthly mortgage payments.
 The return is a percentage of all the principal and interest payments associated with that particular security, with the individual investor return based on the size of their stake in the MBS.
 These securities allow investors to participate in the housing finance market without having to buy and sell individual mortgages.

 A Brief History

 The first mortgage-backed security was issued by Fannie Mae in 1968.
 However, they didn’t come into widespread use in the financial markets until 1977 when Lewis Ranieri, a bond trader at Salomon Brothers, was looking for a way to respond to the fact that operators of local savings-and-loan banks had stopped originating as many mortgages.
 At the time, the long payoff period and lower interest made it hard for these banks to use that money to pay higher interest rates on the shorter-term deposits of their clients.